Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 Here is a boxplot showing the distribution of the limited balance for different marriage statuses:
 ![Boxplot of limited balance for different marriage statuses](./boxplot_marriage_limit_bal.png)

-Barplot of Average Default Rate by Education Levels Calculate the mean default rate for each group
 ```
 plt.figure(figsize=(10,7))
 sns.barplot(x='EDUCATION', y='default.payment.next.month', data=df)